NABI18/hello-world-docker-aws/docs/cleanup.md

 Go to the Project view, and click the **Disable Project** button.
 This will stop Jenkins from polling, as well as prevent Jenkins for deploying to AWS while we are trying to shut things down.

+## Delete the Jenkins Stack
+Go to **CloudFormation** and delete the `Jenkins` stack.
+It takes a few minutes, so go on to the next step while the deletion runs.

 ## Delete the Service and Deregister task

 1. Go to **EC2 Container Service** and go to the `hello-world` cluster.